 There is a high need for nurses who represent all ethnic groups and other underrepresented populations.

 After you graduate from high school, there are several paths you can take to become a registered nurse.
-As you search for a program that is best for you, make sure it is on the Washington State Nursing Commission’s list of Approved Nursing Programs in the State of Washington.
+As you search for a program that is best for you, make sure it is on the Washington State Board of Nursing’s list of Approved Nursing Programs in the State of Washington.
+You can find the list under Quick Links by clicking on Find a nursing program or course.